umarhassan-mitodl/14.01sc-fall-2011/content/pages/unit-1-supply-and-demand/introduction-to-microeconomics.md

 Economics may have a reputation as a dismal science, but in fact it addresses some of the most fundamental problems we face: How to make the best decision given that resources are limited.
 You can use the tools of microeconomics to decide how best to spend your income; how best to divide your time among leisure activities; or how many people to hire in the business you run.
 Life is full of choices.
 Microeconomics can help you decide how to make them.

 _Economics can't help you make a selection from this box of chocolates, but can be a vital tool in other decision-making situations.
-Image courtesy of_ {{% resource_link "b088b1f2-8663-46b4-9658-78e4c142a86e" "_ninanord_" %}} _on Flickr._
+Image courtesy of_ [_ninanord_](http://www.flickr.com/photos/ninsvims/3264175368/) _on Flickr._

 {{< tdclose >}}